 Tunisia first reopened its borders for tourism in June but has changed entry requirements many times since.
-On November 16, 2020, Tunisia simplified their entry rules, which we cover in detail below.
+In March 2021, Tunisia simplified its entry rules, which we cover in detail below.

 While many Europeans are familiar with holidaying in Tunisia, as it’s only a 2-hour direct flight away, the destination is just recently gaining popularity in the Western hemisphere.